ftuyama/cracking-the-tech-interview/docs/ruby/rails/active_record.md

 It provides an object-oriented interface to your database tables and allows you to perform operations on them using Ruby code.
 Some key features of ActiveRecord include:

+## ORM

+ORM stands for Object-Relational Mapping.
+It is a programming technique used to map data between a relational database and an object-oriented programming language.

+ORM frameworks provide a way for developers to interact with a database using high-level programming constructs such as classes, objects, and methods.
+The ORM maps these constructs to the underlying database schema and handles the translation of data back and forth between the two systems.

 ## Models

 A model represents a table in your database and provides an interface to the data in that table.